Cardinal Health: 2000–2019

 R. Kerry Clark, a former executive and vice chairman at Procter & Gamble, was appointed president and CEO in April 2006, with Robert D. Walter retaining Chairmanship of the board.
 In September 2008, the company announced Clark and Walter would retire and George S. Barrett would become the chairman and CEO.

 In 2009, Cardinal Health completed the spin-off of its clinical and medical products businesses into an independent medical technology company called CareFusion with David Schlotterbeck as CEO.
 Cardinal Health is now traded on the NYSE under symbol CAH.

 In December 2013, it was announced that Cardinal Health would partner with CVS Caremark to form a generic drug sourcing operation in the United States.
 The venture was named Red Oak Sourcing and began operations in July 2014.

 Between 2014 and 2016, Cardinal, alongside McKesson Corporation, and AmerisourceBergen, spent $13 million lobbying Congress to pass Congressman Tom Marino's "Ensuring Patient Access and Effective Drug Enforcement Act".
 The bill, which increases the burden of proof enforcers need to show against drug distributors, was signed into law by President Barack Obama in April 2016.

 In January 2018, Michael Kaufmann assumed the role of CEO after serving as CFO of the company.

 Opioid lawsuits

 In 2019, Cardinal was one of several drug distributors named in lawsuits related to the opioid crisis in the US.
 In July 2021, Cardinal Health and other pharmaceutical companies agreed to participate in a $26 billion settlement.
 Cardinal will pay $6.4 billion over 18 years.

 In May 2020, Oklahoma Attorney General Mike Hunter sued Cardinal Health in Bryan County District Court, Oklahoma.
-The lawsuit alleged that he company's actions helped fuel Oklahoma's opioid crisis.
+The lawsuit alleged that the company's actions helped fuel Oklahoma's opioid crisis.
 The suit was filed along with lawsuits against AmerisourceBergen and McKesson, and the three lawsuits allege that the three companies provided "enough opioids to Bryan County that every adult resident there could have had 144 hydrocodone tablets."

 2020–present

 As of August 2021, it is ranked 14 on the Fortune 500 list with FY2020 annual revenue of $152.9 billion.
-The firm employs 48,000 people worldwide.
+The firm employs 57,000 people worldwide.